Elliott B. Strauss: Later career

 After retiring from the Navy, Admiral Strauss served in foreign assistance and security assignments in the Agency for International Development and Foreign Service Corps for another eight years, including duty in Paris, Tunisia and the Malagasy Republic.

 From August 1956 until March 1957, he was a director of the school of engineering at Bucknell University.
 He was also a writer and speaker on economic development.

 Strauss was a longtime director of the Naval Historical Foundation (NHF), serving for a time as its chairman.
 The NHF was founded in 1926 to address a concern for the preservation of naval history and traditions.
-At the time of his death, he was chairman emeritus of the Board of Directors.
+At the time of his death, he was chairman emeritus of the board of directors.

 In 1979, Strauss was part of the U.S. Delegation representing the Carter Administration at the funeral of Lord Mountbatten, led by W. Averell Harriman and including Pamela Harriman, Claiborne Pell, Adm.
 Thomas B. Hayward, George S. Vest, Dr. Cortes F. Enloe, Eugene Haytow, Dr. Rajenda Prasad, James Roosevelt, Gen. Albert Coady Wedemeyer, and Wynelle Watson White.

 Personal life

-On March 3, 1928, he was married to heiress Lydia Anne Archbold Saunderson (1907–1988), daughter of Anne Archbold (1873–1968) and the granddaughter of John D. Archbold.
-Her father, Armar Dayrolls Saunderson (1872–1952), was divorced from her mother after he attempted to force her to remain in his native Ireland.
+On March 3, 1928, he was married to heiress Lydia Anne Archbold Saunderson (1907–1988), daughter of Anne Mills Archbold (1873–1968) and the granddaughter of John D. Archbold.
+Her father, Armar Dayrolles Saunderson (1872–1952), was divorced from her mother after he attempted to force her to remain in his native Ireland.
 Before their divorce, they had three children: